 Just so we've covered all bases: you can also create a custom post type in your theme.
 But I don't recommend it as your custom post type will also be gone when changing theme.
 Of course, you would have the know-how to add it into your new theme again but you can simply avoid this step by using a plugin instead.

 In Theme you can design the views of your CPT archive and the CPT single view, if they need customizing at all.
 It is much more complicated to do this with Plugin .
 But thanks to Gutenberg you can at least customize your single views extensively.
 With a simple Plugin like Duplicate Post you can duplicate your entries and customize them for the new entry.

 A glossary for SEO purposes

-Please don't argue with me whether creating such a collection makes sense from an SEO point of view.
-I actually don't know if it makes any sense or not because I'm not an SEO expert 🙂.
+Please don't argue with me whether it makes sense SEO-wise to create such a collection.
+I actually don't know if it makes any sense or not, because I am not an SEO expert ?

 The original idea was to create a glossary for the different terms so that the results would appear in web searches or become even more relevant through internal links.